linagora/openpaas-esn/doc/cli.md

 **elasticsearch**

-It will create the indexes on the elasticsearch instance defined from CLI options.
+It will configure the elasticsearch instance from CLI options.
+This command will create the required indices for OpenPaaS.

 ```bash
 $ node ./bin/cli elasticsearch --host localhost --port 9200 --type users --index users.idx